harmon25/node_ssr/README.md

 # NodeSsr

 Elixir Application for managing nodejs worker processes, whose responsibility is server side rendering.
-Since this is an application - it can be used easily at compile time by simply calling `Application.ensure_all_started(:node_ssr)` before any calls to `NodeSsr.render/2`
+Since this is an application - it can be used easily at compile time by simply calling `Application.ensure_all_started(:node_ssr)` before any calls to `NodeSsr.render/2`.

+Since we are using `erlexec` to launch the nodejs process, Windows it not currently supported.
+Am open to changing the external process launching for better Windows compatibility.

 NodeSsr was designed to be used at compile time - but could be used to provide SSR at runtime for a Phoenix application.

-Communication between nodejs and elixir is done through a basic [http server](https://nodejs.org/api/http.html#http_class_http_server) running in each nodejs SSR worker process.
+IPC between Nodejs and Elixir is done through a basic node [http server](https://nodejs.org/api/http.html#http_class_http_server) running in each nodejs worker process.
+The design is intentional to avoid the complications of using stdout

 Used by [ReactSurface](https://github.com/harmon25/react_surface) to provide the SSR macro.

-Could be used to provide SSR for other frameworks like Vue based on how ReactSurface is implemented.
+Could be leveraged to provide SSR for other frameworks like Vue, Svelte etc based on how ReactSurface is implemented.

 ## Usage Instructions